Glossary¶

 ntkDeploy¶

-This desktop application. ntkDeploy is the administration tool that allows Windows fleet administrators to create and manage Profiles, assign them to Device Groups, run Preflight checks, and deploy Artifacts via UNC/SMB.
+This desktop application. ntkDeploy is the administration tool that allows Windows fleet administrators to create and manage Profiles, assign them to Device Groups, run Preflight checks, and deploy Artifacts to target paths (UNC/SMB or local).

 ntkDrive¶